Collective synchronization of undulatory movement through contact: Synchronization of robot joints in experiment

-For modest to large $\Delta \theta$ we observe a second branch of steady-state behavior (blue circles, Fig.~\ref{fig:compatibility}a) in which the phase difference between the oscillators is $\Delta \phi \approx \pi$ in experiment (247 experiments), and exactly anti-phase in simulation.
-A phase difference of $\pi$ corresponds to an anti-phase synchronized state between the two oscillators.
-Physically, the anti-phase state corresponds to the oscillators repeatedly colliding with each other (See SI Video 3) in a rather violent manner which lead to broken components on more than one occasion.

-The anti-phase state observed in experiment was found to be remarkably stable and able to resist manual perturbations (See SI Video 5).
+The anti-phase state consisted of the two oscillators repeatedly colliding with each other (see supplementary video 1) in a rather violent manner which lead to broken components on more than one occasion.
+The anti-phase state observed in experiment was found to be remarkably stable and able to resist manual perturbations consistent with the stability calculations in Section~\ref{sec:theory}.
 In one experiment we observed the two oscillators remain in the anti-phase state for over 12 hours until we eventually halted the experiment.
-Analysis of the return map (Fig.~\ref{fig:antiphase_1}a) allows us to quantify this stability and determine the separation value where the anti-phase behavior becomes stable.

-In experiment we observe the emergence of stable anti-phase oscillations as a function of increasing $\Delta \theta$.
-We again classify the stability of this mode by calculating the eigenvalue of the Jacobian about the anti-phase fixed point, $f'(\pm\pi)$.
-In Fig.~\ref{fig:antiphase_1}a we demonstrate the collision return map for four separation distances and show the transition from unstable (white circles) to stable (black circles) anti-phase behavior as separation distance increases.
-Using our measured coefficient of restitution we calculate that the anti-phase mode becomes stable at $\frac{\Delta\theta}{2A} = 0.32$.
-In Fig.~\ref{fig:antiphase_1}b we plot the cumulative distribution function of anti-phase oscillations in experiment (top), and we compare this to the eigenvalue of the anti-phase mode in our model (bottom).
-We see remarkably good agreement between the predicted and observed onset of anti-phase behavior.

-To determine the probability of observing this system in either the compatible or anti-phase states we average the collision to collision phase change over all $|\Delta|$ for each separation angle (Fig.~\ref{fig:antiphase_2}a).
-The compatible state is neutrally stable and thus the average system response is determined by the size and magnitude of the anti-phase and compatible basins of attraction (red and blue regions Fig.~\ref{fig:compatibility}b).
-For small $\frac{\Delta \theta}{2A}$ the compatibility basin of attraction is large and averaging across $|\Delta|$ results in an overall negative value and thus on average collisions reduce $|\Delta|$ and push the system towards compatibility.
-However, as $\frac{\Delta \theta}{2A}$ increases, the compatibility basin decreases and the anti-phase basin appears.
-The average phase response increases and eventually the anti-phase behavior dominates and the average phase response is positive (Fig.~\ref{fig:antiphase_1}a).
+The return map allows us to predict when anti-phase oscillations become stable (Eqn.~\ref{eqn:antiphase_stability}).
+In Fig.~\ref{fig:05_experiment2}c we compare the cumulative observations of anti-phase oscillations and the linear stability calculation (Eqn.~\ref{eqn:antiphase_stability}).
+Once again we find exceptional agreement between the model and experiment: as the anti-phase fixed point in our model becomes stable we begin observing anti-phase oscillations in experiment.